Skogafoss and Seljalandsfoss

 I won’t lie, at this point the temperature had started to drop and I was cold enough to contemplate not leaving the car when we reached Seljalandsfoss.
 It didn’t seem like much to look at from the road, but missing it would have been tragic.
 For all of you traveling Iceland in the colder shoulder season, please know that this waterfall is one for the books.
 Also, the quirkiest gift shop I saw in all of Iceland was found here at this waterfall.

-Our next stop was at Seljavallalaug Hot Springs, nestled at the base of a spectacular mountain in the Eyjafjoll Mountains.
+Our next stop was at Seljavallalaug Hot Springs, nestled at the base of a spectacular mountain in the Eyjafjoll Mountain Range.
 We drove past this road three times before we saw it- the road is very small.
 If you’re headed counter-clockwise on the Ring Road, this hot spring is at the end of Road 242, which will be found on your left.
 It’s a small sign, but the road is clearly marked.
 Drive down to the end of the gravel road to a parking lot and follow the trail to the spring.
 The hot spring is actually more of a warm natural bath and the scenery is nothing short of epic, LOTR-style views.
 It’s worth the hike.